How Much Does New Siding Cost?

 Aluminum siding costs

-As a cheaper option, aluminum runs between $2 and $3 per square foot for standard grade.
+As a cheaper option, aluminum runs between $2 and $3 per square foot for the standard grade.
 More expensive custom grades will run between $4 and $5.
 An average 1,500 square foot house would cost around $7,700 for standard aluminum siding and upwards of $11,000 for custom grades after labor and material costs.

 Wood siding costs